CallismartLtd/smart-woo-service-invoicing/readme.md

 ## License

-This project is licensed under the GPL-2.0+ License.
+This project is licensed under the GPL- v3.0+ License.

 ## Financial Support